Glacier

 A current schedule of programs and events, as well as more information, can be found on the the Native America Speaks page, or at any visitor center or ranger station in the park.

-Nightly astronomy programs are typically offered at the Apgar Visitor Center Plaza and at the Dusty Star Observatory, located in the St. Mary Visitor Center parking lot.
-These programs generally include a tour of the night sky, including constellations and astrononmical objects with the assistance of telescopes, and the importance of dark skies.
+Nightly astronomy programs are offered most of July and August at the Apgar Visitor Center parking lot or at the Dusty Star Observatory, located in the St. Mary Visitor Center parking lot.
+These programs generally include a tour of the night sky, including constellations and astrononmical objects with the assistance of telescopes, along with information about the importance of dark skies.

-Astronomy programs are offered 10 pm to midnight in these two locations on alternating days, Sunday through Wednesday in Apgar and Wednesday through Saturday in St. Mary.
+See the Ranger Programs Calendar (below) for details on the Half the Park Happens After Dark astronomy programs offered at Apgar and St. Mary.
 Programs can depend on weather and sky conditions.
 Restrooms and drinking water are available at both locations.
 Both locations are wheelchair accessible.

 Logan Pass Star Parties are sometimes offered a few times during the summer, at the Logan Pass parking lot.
-Admission is by ticket only, which can be obtained from the Apgar or St. Mary Visitor Centers, when star parties are being offered.
+Admission is by ticket only, which can be obtained from the Apgar or St. Mary Visitor Centers, the day before the star party event.
 Restrooms and drinking water are available.
 This area is wheelchair accessible.

 More information about astronomy programs is also on our website.